The Importance of Extracurricular Activities for Students

 Some kids are naturally talented in a specific area which can lead to them taking part in extracurricular activities related to that skill.
 For example, if one of your children is really good at art then they might want to take up after-school lessons for painting or drawing.
 If your child has a keen interest in swimming then an extra lesson could be beneficial on top of the ones they already get with their school team!

-Being part of extracurricular activities often means kids are more engaged at school too.
+Being part of extracurricular activities in school often means kids are more engaged at school too.
 This might not seem like an obvious benefit but it does mean your child will likely try harder when revising or getting on with homework knowing they’ve got something extra coming up each week.

 How Can You Help?